yujianyuanhaha/Radar-DQN/README.md

 # Notice
-0. Ersin code default generate file at local directory, it would result in weired error like "script not found" if these file increase to hunreds.
-Hence we set the directory somewhere else.
+1. Ersin code default generate file at local directory, it would result in weired error like "script not found" if these file increase to hunreds.
+Hence we prefer to set the directory somewhere else.
-1. restart Matlab and reload .py file each time when editing the ```dqn.py``` file.
+2. restart Matlab and reload .py file each time when editing the ```dqn.py``` file.
-2. restart Matlab and reload .py file each time when NumBand changes.(the tensorflow REUSE bugs to be solved later)
+3. restart Matlab and reload .py file each time when NumBand changes.(the tensorflow REUSE bugs to be solved later)
-3. apply ```int32()``` when pass value from .m to .py
+4. apply ```int32()``` when pass value from .m to .py
-4. apply ```np.array()``` when receive array value from .m to .py
+5. apply ```np.array()``` when receive array value from .m to .py
-5. [PyException](https://www.mathworks.com/matlabcentral/answers/170466-python-from-2014b-matlab-debug-challanges-where-is-python-stdout-stderr) with try-catch sentence may provide inner information of bugs during debugging.
+6. [PyException](https://www.mathworks.com/matlabcentral/answers/170466-python-from-2014b-matlab-debug-challanges-where-is-python-stdout-stderr) with try-catch sentence may provide inner information of bugs during debugging.

 # News
+1. 9/1 dqn get same result as mdp,
-1. 7/17 the codes running through.
+2. 7/17 the codes running through.

 # Bugs
-1. unmatch of ```State``` and ```NumBands```, i.e. the NumBands in 5 in the default case, while the State is 1 times 4 vector instead of 1 times 5.
+1. ~~unmatch of ```State``` and ```NumBands```, i.e. the NumBands in 5 in the default case, while the State is 1 times 4 vector instead of 1 times 5.~~
-2. the ```CurrentActionNumber``` outrange, probably comes from the first one, I just did roll over.
+2. ~~the ```CurrentActionNumber``` outrange, probably comes from the first one, I just did roll over.~~

 # Further Works